pyOpenSci/pyopensci.github.io/_posts/2024-08-02-community-news-august-2024.md

 Following Felipe’s initial efforts, several of our SciPy sprint attendees continued to work on translation of the pyOpenSci Python Packaging Guide, and you can see their progress in the [guide repository on GitHub](https://github.com/pyOpenSci/python-package-guide/issues?q=is%3Aopen+is%3Aissue+label%3Ascipy-24).
 This has resulted in 13 PRs to our packaging guide.
 Our next steps are to create an editorial team composed of members who are fluent in Spanish/native speakers.
 This team will be  responsible for reviewing and merging these contributions.
 Stay tuned for updates on this incredible community-driven project!

+> Following Felipe’s initial efforts, several of our SciPy sprint attendees continued to work on translation of the pyOpenSci Python Packaging Guide...resulting in 13 PRs to our packaging guide.

 If you have questions about how to get involved with pyOpenSci, please reach out to [media@pyopensci.org](media@pyopensci.org) so that we can connect you with the right people!

 ## <i class="fa-solid fa-rainbow"></i> All the credit for our contributors